Gingivitis Treatment Options for Dane County Patients

 Fortunately, preventative measures can protect your teeth from gum disease.
 Regular dental cleanings and checkups will significantly reduce the risk of periodontal disease.

 TCD Madison dentists will measure the pocket depth around each of your teeth to check for periodontal disease.
 A healthy pocket should have a depth of 3mm or less.
-During this examination, we will evaluate if gum bleeding is present which can indicate the presence of disease.
-We also use digital x-rays to detect bone loss, ensuring nothing is missed when diagnosing your oral health.
+During this examination, we will evaluate if gum bleeding is present, which can indicate the presence of disease.
+We also use digital X-rays to detect bone loss.

 Complications of Gum Disease